isa-ulisboa/greends-ipython/README.md

 - rain - outside rain in mm/m2 : 0.0 to 6.4
 - area - the burned area of the forest (in ha): 0.00 to 1090.84

-The goal is to download the file and use package `Pandas` to explore it.
-Goals:
+The goal is to download the file and use package `Pandas` to explore it and solve the following tasks.

-1. Read the file with `pd.read_csv` and see the first 10 rows.
+1. Read the file with `pd.read_csv` and show the first 10 rows with `.head()`.
-2. Create list of column names and determine column data types with attribute `dtypes`.
+2. Create list of column names and determine column data types with attribute `.dtypes`.
-3. Print a summary of the dataframe with method `info()`.
+3. Print a summary of the dataframe with `.info()`.
-4. Create a `Series`with the temperature values for all 517 fires.
+4. Create a `Series` with the temperature values for all 517 fires.
 5. Create a `DataFrame` just with columns `month` and `day`.
-6.
+6. Select fires for which the temperature is higher than 25 Celsius, and between 20 and 25 Celsius; note that each condition needs to be surrounded  by `(...)` and can be connected with `&` or `|` or negated with `~`.
+7. Select fires that occured on weekends; use the conditional function `.isin()`
+8. Check if there are no `Null` values in the dataframe with `.notna()`.
+You can sum along columns with `.sum()`.

+### Select rows and columns with loc (label-based indexing) and iloc (positional indexing)

+These are operators to select rows and columns from a dataframe. `loc` selects rows and columns using the row and column *names*. `iloc` uses the *positions* in the table.
+Notice that new values can be assigned to selections defined with `loc`and `iloc`.

+1. Interpret the result of `fires.iloc[0:3,2:4]`
+2. Use `loc` and `is.in()` to select fires from August and September and just FWI based variables values for those fires.
+3. Use `iloc` to select the first 20 fires and just the FWI based variables values

+### Combining positional and label-based indexing

+There are several possibilities to combine positional and label-based indexing:

+1. (with `iloc`) Using `df.columns.get_loc()` which converts the name of one column into its position.
+Then `iloc` can be used to perform the selection.
+For multiple columns determined by a list of column names, one can use instead `df.columns.get_indexer()`.
+Example: Use `iloc` to select the first 20 fires and just the FWI based variables values, using the names rather than the positions of those variables.
+2. (with `loc`) Using `df.index[]` to extract the index names.
+Then, `loc` can be used to perform the selection.
+Example: `fires.loc[fires.index[0:20], ['FFMC', 'DMC', 'DC', 'ISI']]`.

+### Exporting to file

+Exporting is done with operations named `.to_...` as listed in (https://pandas.pydata.org/docs/user_guide/io.html)

-100. Export your file as an Excel spreadsheet with method `to_excel("filename.xlsx", sheetname="fires", index=False)`
+1. Export your file as an Excel spreadsheet with  `.to_excel("filename.xlsx", sheetname="fires", index=False)`
-101.

-Download and read an excel spreadsheet with: `pd.read_excel("filename.xlsx", sheetname="fires", index=False)`
+2. Read an Excel spreadsheet with: `pd.read_excel("filename.xlsx", sheetname="fires", index=False)`

+### Use generative AI to help with the following tasks
+1. Create a dataframe from a dictionary
+2. Reduce the fires dataframe with `group_by` to get just one row per month, and average temperature, average RH, and number of fires per month.
+See (https://pandas.pydata.org/docs/user_guide/groupby.html)
+3. Merge with new dataframe to get a new variable that contains the full name of the month.
+See (https://pandas.pydata.org/docs/user_guide/merging.html)

 </details>